PudgyDragon/pudgydragon.github.io/_guides/opencti-guides-installation.md

 ---
-title: "Installation"
+title: "OpenCTI Installation Guide"
 project: "OpenCTI"
 category: "Threat Intelligence"
-description: "A practical threat intelligence for OpenCTI."
+description: "Install and configure OpenCTI for threat intelligence management."
 source_url: "https://github.com/PudgyDragon/OpenCTI/blob/main/Guides/installation.md"
 ---

-<h1>OpenCTI Installation Guide</h1>
+<h1>Introduction</h1>
 <p>As the title suggests, this is a guide for installing OpenCTI.
 The underlying OS for this install will be RHEL 9.
 I will cover a basic partition setup for this.
 Your organization may have a different setup.
 This guide also assumes that you are behind a corporate proxy.
 It took some trial and error to get it working,